Imrkraghu/SummariseIT/README.md

-Great!
-Here's the updated README file with the mention of the BERT model:

----

 # SummariseIT

 SummariseIT takes voice input and creates notes of keywords in real time.
 This project involves building a voice-to-text converter that takes real-time voice recordings and generates a text file.